heyaitzskull/heyaitzskull/README.md

 ### Hi there 👋

-🌱 I’m currently learning Javascript, Django, Ruby on Rails, and Machine Learning
+🌱 I’m currently learning Ruby on Rails and Machine Learning

 🔭 I’m currently working on an outdoor cat saftey app!